EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 In their attempt to get Asahi Linux out (and support Apple Silicon) as soon as possible, they ended [pulling the latest PKGBUILD without talking to the devs](https://twitter.com/marcan42/status/1576414477272387584).
 This has resulted in them shipping potentially broken kernels to end users.

 Still though, that's besides the main problem.
 It was [only about 3 days ago this video came out](https://www.youtube.com/watch?v=k0cnMUroMlQ), in which a DE is working for the first time.
-Not only is it still in a state far from prime-time, but compounded with the tweet above they didn't even bother trying to speak with the devs of the project about it's current state.
+Not only is it still in a state far from prime-time, but compounded with the tweet above they didn't even bother trying to speak with the devs of the project about its current state.

 ## Management

 ### Funding

-Manjaro has a controversy with their treasurer.
+Manjaro has had a controversy with their treasurer.
 Phillip Muller (Manjaro team lead) had purchased a laptop for €2000, and the treasurer asked to clarify his purchase.
 [This ultimately led to the treasurer being removed.](https://redd.it/hxp3zi) Isn't the whole point of a treasurer to ensure fair and efficient use of donation funds?

 ## Poor QA